JamieDavis2016/JamieDavis2016.github.io/_sessions/SEVA/21 Mar/index.md

 Our tempo system looks something like this;

 Position 4 = 5

 Position 3 = 3

 Position 2 = 1

 + the tempo
 As a few examples

 High ball position 4; 53

 Fast ball middle; 31

 Normal ball oppo; 12

 Slide; 22

 Back court A is a position 1 (10), B is a pipe and C would be position 5

 We are playing with a live serve and then a free ball to the team that wins the point

-You have to win both points to win 1 point for the rally Playing to 10, the point difference is a punishment of dives
+You have to win both points to win 1 point for the rally, OR if you run one of the tempo combination in the rally (not serve receive), you also win the point regardless of the first point

+Playing to 10, the point difference is a punishment of dives